-John Y. Wind’s “The Women” is a sculptural-assemblage testament to love and mutual admiration
+John Y. Wind and his exhibition, “The Women” at InLiquid Gallery is a sculptural-assemblage testament to love and mutual admiration.

 When Philadelphia artist and jewelry collection designer John Y. Wind debuts his stunning, new assemblage-sculptural exhibition “The Women” starting tonight, November 13, at The InLiquid Gallery (at Crane Arts, 1400 North American Street), the local icon of tony conceptualism will seek to present the longtime connection between himself and his audience in several ways – namely, the complications that exist between public and private identity, as represented through our collective sense of materialism and consumerism.
 “Personalized mannequins” bejeweled with “personal mementos” will exist in a manner akin to pharaohs being celebrated and defined by their signature adornments, the things they bring into eternity.

 With that, he’s asking that guests arrive wearing their favorite piece of Wind jewelry.
 If you don’t own one yet, there’s a charm bar so you can create your very own.